entando/entando-docs/vuepress/docs/v6.2/tutorials/cms/content-tutorial.md

 SAVE THE NEW CONTENT added by selecting:

--   **Save** button: The content will be saved in a draft version.
+-   **Save**: The content will be saved in a draft version.

--   **Save and Continue** button: The content will be saved and the editable form will be displayed.
+-   **Save and Continue**: The content will be saved and the editable form will be displayed.

--   **Save and Approve** button: The content will be saved, approved and published.
+-   **Save and Approve**: The content will be saved, approved and published.

 ![image](./extracted-media/media/Content4.png)